-MySQL role names are similar to account names, with some differences described at Section 6.2.5, “Specifying Role Names”.
+In most respects, account names are similar to MySQL role names, with some differences described at Section 6.2.5, “Specifying Role Names”.

 Account name syntax is